+44 (0) 121 582 0192 [email protected]

 As global organisational operations continue to advance into new counties and regions, so do concerns about global data privacy compliance.
 In today’s digital age, organizations must take active steps to protect sensitive information and comply with global data protection laws.
 The consequences of failing to take a global approach to data privacy can be severe, including hefty fines, legal action, and damage to an organization’s reputation they have built up and established over many years.
 That’s why building a data privacy framework is essential for any organisation that handles both personal and sensitive data about individuals.

 A data privacy framework is a comprehensive set of policies, processes, awareness and guidelines that govern how an organisation collects, stores, uses, and discloses data.
 This framework should be designed to meet global data privacy laws, such as the UK and EU GDPR, the California Privacy Rights Act (CPRA) in the United States, Japan APPI, Brazil LGPD and both Thailand and Singapore PDPA’s to name a few.
-By implementing a data privacy framework, organizations can ensure that they are compliant with these laws and protect the sensitive information of their employees and customers.
+By implementing a data privacy framework, organizations can ensure global privacy compliance with these laws and protect the sensitive information of their employees and customers.

 Seven Recommended Steps in Establishing a Privacy Framework